La-Voix-du-chat-artiste/fabelia/README.md

 Note: To be able to publish a story, you must configure a `NostrUser` with a private key and a relay URL at http://localhost:3000/nostr_users

+## Rake tasks

+Fabelia provide several rake tasks to easily manage stories publications:

+- `$ bin/rails stories:publish_next_chapter`:
+  Publish the next chapter of the current active story for any configured `NostrUser` languages.
+If the story is ended, a new one will be generated.
+- `$ bin/rails stories:publish_all_chapters`:
+  Publish all remaining chapters of the current active story for any configured `NostrUser` languages.
+If the story is ended, new story won't be generated
+- `$ bin/rails stories:generate_and_publish_full_story[<language>]`:
+  Generate and publish a full story for a given language.

+Note: for a complete automation of stories publication, configure a CRON job that will run any of these tasks to a specified recurrence.

 ## Roadmap

 Fabelia is still in early development, here are some of planned enhancements: